Simhyeon/r4d/docs/meta.md

 basic macro is as simple as creating function and insert a new hashmap item.

 ### DONE

+* [x] Fixed unexported DiffOption and HookType re-export
+* [-] Added help message before and after original help message

+* [x] Make signature method
+* [x] Use clap arg builder

+* [x] Changed builder pattern to use move semantics rather than mutable reference
+* [x] Debug sandboxing was not working

+* [x] Bug : Name collision
+- This was solved by clearing lower level local macros
+- This was caused because nested macro was using previously declared local macro
+- In a scenario apple
+1 declared local macro "alpha" and nested macro 2 delcared a macro called "bravo" This is totally fine and local macros will be all perished after 0th invocation.
+- In a scenario banana
+1 declared local macro "alpha" and nested macro 2 delcared a macro called "alpha" This is also totally fine because lower level local macros are called first.
+- However, in a scenario cacao
+1 declared local macro alpha and nested macro 2 declared a macro called alpha.
+But in this time 1 called another macro 2-1 which declard a macro called "alpha".
+2-1's local macro "alpha" is treated as 2's local macro alpha and this triggered some nasty bug.

+- The solution was quite straightforward.
+Remove all lower level macros after every custom macro invocation.
+This might not be the most performant solution but very cheap one.

+* [x] Not necessarily a bug but improved
+In debugging, argument was not processed in debug console.
+Which is somewhat useful and not so useful.
+I simply added debugging feature's varaible and added processed argument.
+Users can view both raw and processed arguments at the same time.

+* [x] Debugging : Removed output text from promt, because if felt unnecessary
+* [x] Macro attribute position fix

 * [-] Eable useful basic macro customization by exposing processor state to end user.